Bio-inspired decision making in robot swarms under biases: Methods

-There are \textbf{two main differences} between this robot algorithm and the basic one: the decision-making dynamics are slower---due to the additional dissemination state---and only a proportion of committed agents broadcast messages.
-When the robot, with probability $1 - \eta$, polls the representative social information (right branch in Supplementary 8), it only polls information from the robots in disseminating state, i.e., in states $A_D$ and $B_D$.
-Hence, the robot processes a message for option A with probability $A_D/(A_D+B_D)$ and a message for option B with probability $B_D/(A_D+B_D)=1- [A_D/(A_D+B_D)]$.
-These differences lead to a slight change in the dynamics and equilibria but to qualitatively similar results (see Figures~\ref{fig:density_synergetic} and~\ref{fig:density_antagonistic}).
-The ODEs modelling the robot experiments are detailed in the Supplementary Text 2.
+There are two main differences between this robot algorithm and the basic one: first, the decision-making dynamics are slower because of the additional dissemination state; second, only a fraction of committed robots broadcast messages.
+When, with probability $1 - \eta$, a robot polls representative social information (right branch in Supplementary Figure SF8), it polls information only from robots in disseminating states, that is, $A_D$ and $B_D$.
+Hence, the probability of receiving a message supporting option A is $A_D/(A_D+B_D)$, while the probability of receiving a message supporting option B is $B_D/(A_D+B_D)=1- [A_D/(A_D+B_D)]$.
+These differences lead to slight changes in the dynamics and equilibria, while yielding qualitatively similar results (Figures~\ref{fig:density_synergetic} and~\ref{fig:density_antagonistic}).
+The ODEs modelling the robot simulations are given in Supplementary Text ST2.